Superior Smiles for All Ages

 Orthodontics for Children

 It's never too late to begin orthodontic treatment, but when it comes to your youngster's teeth, treatment is better early rather than later!

 At Tilghman Orthodontics, understanding your child's oral development at a young age is the key to giving them a perfect smile.
 But why are early evaluations and treatment so important?

 According to the American Association of Orthodontists, children should have an early orthodontic evaluation no later than age seven because most will have developed their first set of adult molars by then.

 Drs.
-Tilghman and Schwartz can examine your child to detect early growth and development patterns and assess whether or not early intervention is necessary.
+Tilghman can examine your child to detect early growth and development patterns and assess whether or not early intervention is necessary.

 Our friendly and considerate team gives you a family-friendly environment while working hard to create personalized treatment plans that comfortably cater to your child's needs.